-When the resolution of the numerical models are increased, we must face some new problems.
-We are going from the dominating present resolution of typically 10 km down to 2-3 km or even less.
-This means that we are entering the mesoscale, where the dynamics and physics are partly different from that of the larger weather fenomea.
+When the resolution of the numerical models increases, we must face some new problems.
+With the present resolution of 2.5 km we are starting to resolve atmospheric convection in our model.
+This means that different formulations for the dynamics and physics are needed than for larger weather phenomena.

-The flow on these scales becomes non hydrostatic which means that it is more unbalanced, and the forcing from the physical processes is more dominant than on larger scales.
-The parameterization of e.g. convection is doubtful, since this process is partly resolved.
+The flow on these scales requires a non-hydrostatic formulation which means that it is more unbalanced, and the forcing from the physical processes is more dominant than on larger scales.
+The parameterization of e.g. convection is questionable, since this process is partly resolved.

-This implies that the initial state is more crucial.
+This implies that even these small scales have to be specified in the initial state.
 It is also necessary with increased computer power, and effective coding of the model.

 Very short forecasts, nowcasting

-Since the atmosphere is chaotic, it is not feasible to regard the weather evolution as beeing deterministic.This means that the forecast can behave very differently, if started from slightly different ( but equally probable) initial conditions, or if the physical formulation in the model, lika a parameter, is slightly changed (also within reasonable values).
+Since the atmosphere is chaotic, it is not feasible to regard the weather evolution as beeing deterministic.This means that the forecast can behave very differently, if started from slightly different (but equally probable) initial conditions, or if the physical formulation in the model, like a parameter, is slightly changed (also within reasonable values).

-By running many forecasts, the so called ensemble technique, it is possible to say something about the probability distribution of different weather developments.
-Work is going on in this field within our research group.
+By running many forecasts in parallel, the so called ensemble technique, it is possible to say something about the probability distribution of different weather developments.

 We also use statistical interpretation methods, like Kalman-filtering, to link desired prognostic information to the output of the numerical model system.